jupadin/MMM-MQTT/README.md

 ```

 ## References
-As already said, the module is mainly based on the work of [ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT) with some modifications, optimizations and refactored code.
+As already said, the module is mainly based on the work of [ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT) with some minor modifications.

 There are also some concepts taken from the default calendar module of the [MagicMirror](https://github.com/MichMich/MagicMirror).